nus-cs2103-AY2122S2/tp/docs/team/bakano98.md

   - Fully set up team repo
   - Set up User Guide for ease of update

+- **New Feature**:
+  - Added the ability to blacklist/favourite users in the ModuleMateFinder
+  - Added the ability to filter by users by module code

 AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.